 Bleak Plateaus, 2022-ongoing

-Bleak Plateaus is an ongoing artist-research project that engages with the peatlands of the Peak District and the wider Pennines region.
-Drawing on posthuman aesthetics, new materialisms, philosophies of elemental mediation and discourses of social justice, and employing a mixed media approach, including photography, sound, moving image, oral histories, writing and peat itself, the project explores these important sites as zones of productive ambiguity, where, for example, multispecies subsistence, joy and anguish at impending ecological devastation all intersect.
+Bleak Plateaus is an ongoing artistic-research project that engages with the peatlands of the Peak District and the wider Pennines region.
+Drawing on posthuman aesthetics, new materialisms, philosophies of elemental mediation and discourses of social justice, and employing a mixed media approach, including photography, sound, moving image, oral histories, writing and peat itself, the project explores these

 Recent and forthcoming work from or relating to the project